|Site Map | Bulletin Home | Temple University|

 The Main Campus can be reached easily by public transportation using the "C" bus on Broad Street, the Broad Street Subway (Cecil B. Moore Avenue stop), AMTRAK at North Broad Street Station, and SEPTA Commuter Rail Lines at the Temple/Cecil B. Moore Station, Ninth and Berks Streets.

-All of the programs listed in the chart of Temple programs are offered on the Main Campus except those of the Ambler College (Landscape Architecture, Horticulture, and Community and Regional Planning); the programs of the College of Health Professions, the Maurice H. Kornberg School of Dentistry, the School of Medicine, and the School of Pharmacy, which are offered at the Health Sciences Center only; the programs of the School of Podiatric Medicine, which are offered at 8th and Race Streets; those of the Tyler School of Art, which are offered at the Tyler Campus (until 2009, when the school moves to its new facility on Main Campus); and those programs only offered in Temple University Japan.
+All of the programs listed in the chart of Temple programs are offered on the Main Campus except those of the School of Environmental Design (Landscape Architecture, Horticulture, and Community and Regional Planning); the programs of the College of Health Professions, the Maurice H. Kornberg School of Dentistry, the School of Medicine, and the School of Pharmacy, which are offered at the Health Sciences Center only; the programs of the School of Podiatric Medicine, which are offered at 8th and Race Streets; and those programs only offered in Temple University Japan.

 In addition to housing the major classroom and administrative facilities of nine of the schools and colleges of Temple, the Main Campus is also the central location of the university's Library System and Computer Center.
 Other facilities include two stages for theatrical productions (Tomlinson Theater and Randall Theater), two music recital halls (Klein Recital Hall and Rock Hall), and a dance laboratory theater (Conwell Dance Lab).